Religion in the Canary Islands: African American religions

 Due to the strong link existing with Latin American countries such as Cuba and Venezuela, there is a presence in the islands of African-American practices such as Santería, Voodoo, Candomblé, Palo Mayombe and Venezuelan Spiritism.

 Other

 Freemasonry has had a great influence on the development of the history of the archipelago especially between the nineteenth and early twentieth centuries.
 The Masonic Temple of Santa Cruz de Tenerife was the largest Masonic center in Spain before it was occupied by the military of the Franco regime.

-There are other small religious communities qualified as sects, such as the Church of Scientology (of which its founder L. Ron Hubbard visited the Canary Islands several times in the 1960s and 1970s) and the Order of the Solar Temple, among others.
+There are other small religious communities qualified as sects, such as the Church of Scientology (of which its founder L. Ron Hubbard visited the Canary Islands several times in the 1960s and 1970s) among others.

 Especially singular is the Church of the Guanche People, a neo-pagan religion founded in 2001 that tries to implement the Canarian aboriginal religion as an ethnic religion in the current Canarian society.